ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Highlighted are the books I’ve loved, the others I thought were okay

+- Thinking in Systems: A Primer
-- Managing Humans: Biting and Humorous Tales of a Software Engineering Manager
+- **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager**
 - Tribes: We Need You to Lead Us
 - Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results
 - **The Making of a Manager: What to Do When Everyone Looks to You**